General Data Protection Regulation

 What is GDPR?

-The Government are introducing new legislation that affects the collection of personal data.
-This will mean that data protection law is changing on 25 May 2018 and your charity will need to be ready for this.
+On the 25th May 2018 the Government introduced new legislation that affected the collection of personal data.
 The General Data Protection Regulation, also known as (GDPR) applies to all organisations that collect people’s personal data for business reasons.
 For example, as a charity this will affect your membership and donation information.
 All organisations must ensure that they are compliant with this legislation or they can face financial penalties for data breeches in line with the Information Commissioner’s Office guidance.

 |Applies to all organisations processing the personal data of EU citizens regardless of the organisation size or location.||Data Controllers and Data Processors are equally liable|